 Halloween can be so much more than just one predictable candy-coated night.
-Consider an adrenaline-pumping jaunt to Coney Island or the Bronx Zoo, or beyond NYC to places like Sleepy Hollow, Sag Harbor and Providence.
-Peruse offManhattan’s Halloween activity guide for loads of creepy, car-free ways that kids and adults can celebrate the holiday throughout the month of October.
+Consider an adrenaline-pumping jaunt to Queens County Farm or the Bronx Zoo, or outside NYC to places like Sleepy Hollow, Sag Harbor and Providence.
+Peruse offMetro’s Halloween activity guide for loads of creepy, car-free ways that kids and adults can celebrate the holiday throughout the month of October and beyond.

 What: Boo at the Zoo

 Where: The Bronx Zoo, 2300 Southern Blvd., Bronx, NY.

 Why: Boo at the Zoo is an annual extravaganza, complete with a haunted safari, an animal-themed magic show, costume parade, hay maze, craft workshops and treat stations to sweeten the deal.
 This event has a low- to- no fear factor, making it perfect for even the tiniest trick-or-treaters.

 How to get there: #2 or #5 train to East Tremont Ave/West Farms Square.
 At street level, walk straight ahead (follow train uptown) on Boston Road 2 1?2 blocks to the Zoo’s Asia Gate entrance (Gate A).

 Where: New York Botanical Garden, 2900 Southern Blvd., Bronx, NY

 Why: Pumpkins sculptured into spooky scarecrows, frightening spiders and sneaky snakes await you.
 Kids of all ages are encouraged to wear costumes for a daily parade through the Adventure Garden.
 A variety of special events are scheduled, such as Pumpkin Carving and a Spooky Nighttime Adventure, where kids trick-or-treat along the garden’s paths.